nrinaudo/nrinaudo.github.com/_optics/lenses.md

 trait Setter[S, A] {
   def set(a: A)(s: S): S
   def get(s: S): A

   def modify(f: A => A)(s: S): S = set(f(get(s)))(s)
 }
 ```

-Fairly straightforward: instead of taking the target value for `A`, `modify` takes a function that, given the current value, returns the desired value.
+Fairly straightforward: instead of taking the target value for `A`, `modify` takes a function from the old `A` to the new one.

 In our case, we'd use it as follows: